 A strong parent-teacher relationship fosters mutual understanding and collaboration.

-- Attend Parent-Teacher Conferences: These meetings provide valuable insights into your child’s strengths and areas for improvement.
+- Attend Parent-Teacher Conferences: They provide valuable insights into your child’s strengths and areas for improvement.

-- Communicate Regularly: Use email, apps, or scheduled check-ins to stay informed about classroom activities and expectations.
+- Communicate Regularly: Try to use email, apps, or scheduled check-ins to stay informed about classroom activities and expectations.
+Sending your child’s teacher a message ensures that you are updated with what happens with your child’s day-to-day life in school!

-- Volunteer in the Classroom: If possible, offer your time to assist with projects, events, or even reading sessions.
+- Volunteer in the Classroom: If possible, make sure to offer your time to assist with projects, events, or even reading sessions.
+Having this hands-on approach allows you to help out with your child’s learning too!

 2. Create a Learning-Friendly Home Environment